brichard19/ecdl/README.md

 If using a 24-bit distinguisher, then you will need to find about `2^16` distinguished points.
 On 128 processors where each processor can do 1 million point additions per second, the running time would be approximately `(2^40 / 128 + 2.5 * 2^24)0.000001` = 2.3 hours.

+### CPU vs GPU

+A CPU is made of a few very fast cores.
+A GPU is made of hundreds of slow cores.

+The parallel rho attack works by iterating a random walk until a distinguished point is found.

+CPUs can run a few very fast walks in parallel, (millions of iterations per second).

+GPUs can run hundreds of walks in parallel, but only a few thousand iterations per second.